DrDonk/OC4VM/tools.md

     -set value      Set the boot-args variable
     -h              Print this help message
 ```

-## regen
-This utility regenerates serial number, MLB, ROM and UUID for the emulated system which is a
-Macmini8,1 (Mac mini 2018 model).

-Note: You will need to restart the system for the settings to take effect.

 ## siputil
 This utility alters the macOS kernel csrconfig SIP settings that are stored in config.plist.